Company Name: The United States Playing Card Company

 The following contact options are available: Pricing Information, Support, General Help, and Press Information/New Coverage (to guage reputation).
+Discover which options are the fastest to get your customer service issues resolved.

 E-Mail: feedback@cardgamesbybicycle.com

-Website: Visit Bicycle Website
+Website: 🌍 Visit Card Games By Bicycle Website

 More Matches

-Get Pricing Info for The United States Playing Card Company : A Newell Brands CompanyBy Joe928
+Get Pricing Info for The United States Playing Card Company : A Newell Brands Companyby Joe928

 Loud annoying card shuffling sound each time you do anything.
 I can find no way to turn it down or turn it off.
 I am unable to use the app unless this is fixed.
 I will keep the app on my phone in hopes they will be an update to fix this within the next couple of weeks.
 If not it's bye-bye.

-By Rhadamathys
+by Rhadamathys

 I was very excited to find this app, I think it is a great idea....however, it is very poorly written.
 Several games have sections of instructions that belong to a different game entirely.
 Others have missing parts, and still others are just confusing and misleading.
 I would expect more from Bicycle.

-By AshleeO
+by AshleeO

 Ive been wanting to learn and play some more card games with my kids now that they’re old enough.
 I downloaded this game after seeing a blog post explaining the game “golf” and purchasing some packs of Bicycle cards, which advertised the app.
 I looked up golf and there were instructions for six-card golf, but they were lacking in detail, even compared to the blog I read, which had much more in-depth explanation of the rules, along with variations.
 I then looked up Solataire, which I haven’t played in YEARS.
 I couldn’t remember some of the finer points.
 The instructions left a lot to be desired.
 In the case of both games, if I hadn’t already played or seen better instructions, I would’ve been totally lost.
 I think they could improve the app by including a few pictures, especially of the setup of the initial playing area, etc. including rule variations would be great, too, since most games have them (ie. Growing up, I remember playing Solataire with the rule that you could only play a red on a black and vice versa and in the “Golf” version I initially saw, it was a nine-card version).
 Really, this app had nothing I couldn’t find easier and with better detail online.